joshdchang/brad/src/content/frame/welcome.md

     link: begin
 ---

-Welcome to a text adventure game based on the content of 183.
+Text adventure game based on the content of 183.

 _By Josh Chang, Alan Xie, and Tavian Jones._